parity-js/shell/README.md

 A new browser tab will open on `http://localhost:3000` with the UI, and this tab will refresh on any code change.
 This DX allows fast iterations.

-If you want to test the rendering in an Electron window, run parallely with the previous command:
+If you want to test the rendering in an Electron window, run the following command in parallel with the previous command:

 ```bash
 npm run electron:dev